Sawang Daen Din district: Geography

-Neighboring districts are (from the north clockwise) Charoen Sin, Wanon Niwat, Phang Khon, Waritchaphum, and Song Dao of Sakon Nakhon Province, Chai Wan, Nong Han, Thung Fon, and Ban Dung of Udon Thani province.
+Neighbouring districts are (from the north clockwise) Charoen Sin, Wanon Niwat, Phang Khon, Waritchaphum, and Song Dao of Sakon Nakhon Province, Chai Wan, Nong Han, Thung Fon, and Ban Dung of Udon Thani province.

 History

 The district dates back to Mueang Sawang Daen Din, which was converted into an amphoe during the Thesaphiban administrative reforms around 1900.

 In 1939 it was renamed Sawang Daen Din.

 Administration

 Central administration

 Sawang Daen Din is divided into 16 sub-districts (tambons), which are further subdivided into 189 administrative villages (mubans).

 Missing numbers are tambon which now form Charoen Sin District.

 Local administration

 There are seven sub-district municipalities (thesaban tambons) in the district: